 This condition is rare.
 It affects fewer than six babies out 10,000.
-Most infants get it before they’re a year old.
-The peak age of onset is between 4 and 8 months.
+Most infants get it before they’re a year old, usually between months 4 and 8.
 A little over half of babies who have West syndrome are boys.

 What Happens in West Syndrome?

 It causes seizures.
 They only last a few seconds, but they happen in bunches called clusters.
 There can be as many as 150 seizures in a cluster, and some babies can have up to 60 clusters a day.

-Usually, West syndrome stops by the time a child is 4 years old.
+Usually, the spasms stop by the time a child is 4 years old.
 But most people who had it will have other kinds of epilepsy or seizure conditions as children and adults.

-Babies with West syndrome usually have mental disabilities later in life, but up to 1 in 5 will have normal mental function or only mild mental problems.
+Babies with West syndrome usually have mental disabilities later in life, but up to 1 in 5 will have normal mental skills or only mild mental disabilities.
 Some will have autism.

 Types of West Syndrome

 Doctors may talk about three kinds of West syndrome.
 They are:

-- Symptomatic: When another condition caused the West syndrome and your baby’s doctor knows what it is
+- Symptomatic: When another condition caused West syndrome and your baby’s doctor knows what it is.

-- Cryptogenic: When your baby’s doctor suspects another condition caused it but doesn’t know what it is
+- Cryptogenic: When your baby’s doctor thinks another condition caused it but doesn’t know what it is.

-- Idiopathic: When your baby was developing normally physically and mentally before West syndrome, and the cause is something in your genes rather than another health condition
+- Idiopathic: When your baby was developing normally physically and mentally before West syndrome, and the cause is something in his or her genes rather than another health condition.